Harikeshav-R/CSE-2231/Projects/Project 3 - Hashing Implementation of Map/Map4.md

         assert value != null : "Violation of: value is not null";
         assert !this.hasKey(key) : "Violation of: key is not in DOMAIN(this)";

-        int i = mod(key.hashCode(), this.hashTable.length);
+        // Computes the index of the appropriate bucket using the hash code of the key. int i = mod(key.hashCode(), this.hashTable.length);

-        this.hashTable[i].add(key, value);
+        // Adds the key-value pair to the corresponding bucket. this.hashTable[i].add(key, value);

-        this.size++;
+        // Increments the total size of the map. this.size++;

     }